openhab/openhabian/docs/openhabian.md

 ### Pine A64

 We provide a ready to use system image for the Pine A64.
-The image is based on the official [Ubuntu Base Image by longsleep](http://wiki.pine64.org/index.php/Pine_A64_Software_Release), which comes as a compressed 4GB file.
+The image is based on the official [Ubuntu Base Image by longsleep](http://wiki.pine64.org/index.php/Pine_A64_Software_Release).
-After boot-up the latest version of openHAB 2 and the featured settings and tools are installed.
+On first boot the system will set up openHAB and the mentioned settings and tools.
 All packages are downloaded in their newest version and configured to work without further modifications.
+The whole process will take a few minutes, then openHAB and all other needed tools to get started will be ready to use without further configuration steps. openHABian is designed as a headless system, you will not need a display or a keyboard.

 Learn more about the Pine A64 as your platform for openHAB and about the requirements in our [Pine A64 article](pine.html).